Cucumber Avocado Salad (10-Minute Lunch)

 Next, cut the avocados into cubes.

 To do so, slice the avocado lengthwise until your knife hits the pit.
-Remove the knife, rotate both avocado halves clockwise to split.
+Remove the knife, and rotate both avocado halves clockwise to split.
 Remove the pit.

 Then, using the tip of the knife, draw lines in the avocado flesh to form cubes – see picture below.